Required Science Prerequisite Courses

 Statistics

-Any statistics course that falls into the CSU GE B.4 category is acceptable.
+Any statistics course that falls into the CSU GE B.4/2A category is acceptable.
 Generally, the SON will accept a statistics course as long as it covers these topics: Design surveys and experiments.
 Graphical and numerical summaries.
 Correlation, regression and analysis of contingency tables.
 Confidence intervals and hypothesis testing via simulation and using normal, t, chi-squared distributions.
 Probability, analysis of variance (ANOVA), factorial designs, and interpreting data.
-Students who receive credit for successful completion of an AP examination must upload their AP score report to their online application.
+Applicants who receive credit for successful completion of an AP examination must send in their official AP score report with their official transcripts.

 Additional Course Requirements